taw00/manuscript-css/README.md

 ## HOWTO

+*More detail can be found [here](#howto-in-more-detail)*

-1. Download this repository
+1. Download this repository.
 2. Copy one of the templates from the [templates](./templates) folder that best matches your project—novel, short story, or poems—to a new [markdown](https://www.markdownguide.org/) file.
    For example to "`mylastname-mystory.md`".
-3. Open that copied template in your favorite text editor and draft your novel, story, or poetry
+3. Open that copied template in your favorite text editor and draft your novel, story, or poetry.
-4. Export your work to HTML or PDF/Print: "`mylastname-mystory.html`"
+4. Export your work to PDF: "`mylastname-mystory.pdf`".
-   or "`mylastname-mystory.pdf`".
    Note that the work is now in industry standard [short story](https://format.ms/story), [novel](https://format.ms/novel), or [poetry](https://format.ms/poetry) manuscript format.